tedneward/Azgaarnoth/Creatures/Demons.md

 In its resting state, Juiblex spreads out in a noxious mass, bubbling and filling the air with a profound stench.
 On the rare occasions when creatures confront the demon lord, Juiblex draws itself up into a shuddering cone of slime striated with veins of black and green.
 Baleful red eyes swim within its gelatinous body, while dripping pseudopods of ooze lash out hungrily at any creature they can reach.
 It can rise up like a 20-foot hill, lashing out with dripping pseudopods to drag victims into its bulk.
 Those consumed by Juiblex are obliterated.

+### Cultists of Juiblex
-***Cultists of Juiblex.*** The Faceless Lord grants its cultists special abilities.
+The Faceless Lord grants its cultists special abilities.
 Lesser followers can gain the Liquid Movement trait.
 The most dedicated devotees of ooze can also gain the Slimy Organs trait.

 ***Liquid Movement.*** As an action, this creature can move up to 20 feet through spaces no more than an inch in diameter.
 It must end this movement in a space that can accommodate its full size.
 Otherwise, it takes 5 force damage and returns to the space where it began this movement.